jond3k/jonstructs/README.md

 By default we will queue an unlimited number of events.
 You can instead set a queue capacity and decide to block or drop when it's full.

-## Scheduling ##
+## Run blocks ##

-Scheduling blocks give you temporal control over execution.
-Add the _SchedulingBlocks_ trait to your class.
+Run blocks give you temporal control over execution.
+Add the _RunBlocks_ trait to your class.

+### Try, try again ###

+    retry(times=3, every=5, unit=TimeUnit.SECONDS) {
+      // code that is repeatedly run at regular intervals }

+Run some code straight away.
+If it fails, try again a few times after a 5 second cool-off period.
+If it still hasn't succeeded after 3 tries the last exception encountered will bubble up.

 ### Do something in the future ###